Florida Atlantic vs. Old Dominion NCAA Football Odds, Plays and Insights | November 13, 2021

 Old Dominion Stats and Trends

-- Old Dominion has played nine games, with five wins against the spread.

-- This season, the Monarchs have just two ATS wins in five games as an underdog of 6.5 points or more.
+- This season, the Monarchs have just two against the spread wins in five games as an underdog of 7 points or more.

 - Old Dominion's games this year have gone over the point total in 44.4% of its opportunities (four times in nine games with a set point total).

-- Old Dominion is 4-0 against the spread and 3-1 overall in games when it records more than 22.2 points.
+- When Old Dominion scores more than 22.2 points, it is 4-0 against the spread and 3-1 overall.

-- When Old Dominion churns out over 388.0 yards, the team is 3-1 against the spread and 2-2 overall.
+- In games that Old Dominion churns out over 388.0 yards, the team is 3-1 against the spread and 2-2 overall.

 - The Monarchs have turned the ball over 17 times this season, three more turnovers than the Owls have forced (14).